backslashspace/NGINX-Service-Wrapper/README.md

 Note: reload signal processes must be started as the same user as the main process

----

 ## How to use:
 1. Extract the wrapper into your nginx directory
 2. Register the wrapper as a service
 3. [Optionally] Configure the service to not use the Local System Account

+---

+Written in C# (12.0) .Net Framework v4.8.1